Fat Man

-"Fat Man" (also known as Mark III) is the codename for the type of nuclear bomb the United States detonated over the Japanese city of Nagasaki on 9 August 1945.
-It was the second of the only two nuclear weapons ever used in warfare, the first being Little Boy, and its detonation marked the third nuclear explosion in history.
-It was built by scientists and engineers at Los Alamos Laboratory using plutonium from the Hanford Site, and was dropped from the Boeing B-29 Superfortress Bockscar piloted by Major Charles Sweeney.
+"Fat Man" (also known as Mark III) was the design of the nuclear weapon the United States used for seven of the first eight nuclear weapons ever detonated in history.
+It is also the most powerful design to ever be used in warfare.

+A Fat Man device was detonated over the Japanese city of Nagasaki on 9 August 1945.
+It was the second and larger of the only two nuclear weapons ever used in warfare.
+It was dropped from the Boeing B-29 Superfortress Bockscar piloted by Major Charles Sweeney.
+Its detonation marked the third nuclear explosion in history.
+The name Fat Man refers to the wide, round shape.
+Fat Man was an implosion-type nuclear weapon with a solid plutonium core, and later with improved cores.

-The name Fat Man refers to the early design of the bomb because it had a wide, round shape.
-Fat Man was an implosion-type nuclear weapon with a solid plutonium core.
-The first of that type to be detonated was the Gadget in the Trinity nuclear test less than a month earlier on 16 July at the Alamogordo Bombing and Gunnery Range in New Mexico.
-Two more were detonated during the Operation Crossroads nuclear tests at Bikini Atoll in 1946, and some 120 were produced between 1947 and 1949, when it was superseded by the Mark 4 nuclear bomb.
-The Fat Man was retired in 1950.
+The first Fat Man to be detonated was "The Gadget" in the Trinity nuclear test less than a month earlier on 16 July at the Alamogordo Bombing and Gunnery Range in New Mexico.
+It was built by scientists and engineers at Los Alamos Laboratory using plutonium manufactured at the Hanford Site.
+The second nuclear explosion, and the first used in warfare, was Little Boy, a different device based on uranium.
+Two more Fat Mans were detonated during the Operation Crossroads nuclear tests at Bikini Atoll in 1946.
+The three tests in the next series, Operation Sandstone in 1948, used Fat Man devices with improved cores.
+Fat Man was finally superseded by the Mark 4 nuclear bomb in the Operation Ranger tests.